BIOGRAPHY

 "Standing ovations, well deserved."
 Der Opernfreund

-The soprano received the DAAD Prize, is winner of the international singing contest Accademia Belcanto and finalist of the international singing contest Riccardo Zandonai.
+The soprano was member of the International Opera Studio of the Staatstheater Nürnberg, received the DAAD Prize, is winner of the international singing contest Accademia Belcanto and finalist of the international singing contest Riccardo Zandonai.

 She is a scholarship holder of both the Richard Wagner Society and the Oscar and Vera Ritter Foundation, and was awarded the Deutschlandstipendium.